-Servicing Your Honda 69 Technical Information211 Why your motorcycle needs regular ID numbers, technical specifications, maintenance, what you need to know and other technical facts. before servicing your Honda, an owner maintenance schedule, and instructions Consumer Information233 for specific maintenance and Information on warranties, emission adjustment items. controls, how to get Honda service manuals, and Tips 175 "Reporting Safety Defects" 242 How to store and transport your motorcycle and how to be an Table of Contents 244 environmentally-responsible rider.
+Servicing Your Honda Technical Information before servicing your Honda, an owner maintenance schedule, and instructions Consumer Information23 for specific maintenance and adjustment items.
+Information on warranties, emission controls, how to get Honda service manuals, and Tips 175 "Reporting Safety Defects" 24.
+How to store and transport your • • motorcycle and how to be an Table of Contents 24 environmentally-responsible rider.
 Sequential listing of topics in this owner's manual.
-Taking Care of the Unexpected 181 What to do if you have a flat tire, your engine won't start, etc. Index 248 Ouick Reference Handy facts about fuel, engine oil, tire sizes, and air pressures.
+Taking Care of the Unexpected 181 What to do if you have a flat tire, your engine won't start, etc. Index24 - Quick Reference sizes, and air pressures.